-And it had been, of course, during the days following the aforesaid action, on October 22, that Private Cake and his draft from Rouen had reported...to duty...with the Newfoundland Battalion at the Bernafay Wood Camp.
+And it had been, of course, during the days following the aforesaid action, on October 22, that Private Curtis and his draft from Rouen had reported...to duty...with the Newfoundland Battalion at the Bernafay Wood Camp.

-On October 30, the Newfoundland unit was to be ordered to retire to rear positions away from the Gueudecourt area.
+On October 30, the Newfoundland unit was eventually to be ordered retired to rear positions away from the Gueudecourt area.
 It had been serving continuously in front-line and support positions - with time spent in road repair and construction - for some three weeks.

 The Newfoundlanders were now to spend two weeks withdrawn to the area of Ville-sous-Corbie, re-enforcing and reorganizing.
-It was not to be until November 15 that the Battalion started to wend its way back to the front lines where it was to arrive just two days later.
+It was not to be until November 15 that the Battalion started to wend its way back to the front lines.

-The unit was now to continue its watch in and out of the trenches of the Somme - not without casualties - during the late fall and early winter.
+Back at the Front, the Newfoundland unit continued its watch in and out of the trenches of the Somme - not without casualties - during the late fall and early winter.
 It would be a period to be broken only by another several weeks spent in Corps Reserve during the Christmas season, encamped well behind the lines and in close proximity to the city of Amiens.